inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 .. video:: propagation9.mp4
    :width: 698

-The ``host1`` sends an ARP request packet to ``host2``, which sends an ARP reply.
-The ``host1`` ACKs it, then sends the first UDP packet.
-This is followed by ``host2's`` ACK.
+``host1`` sends an ARP request packet to ``host2``, which sends an ARP reply. ``host1`` ACKs it, then sends the first UDP packet.
+This transmission is followed by ``host2's`` ACK.
 The transmissions are visualized with animated disks.
-The disk have an opacity gradient, which correlates with the decrease in signal power as the distance from the transmitter increases.
+The disk has an opacity gradient, which correlates with the decrease in signal power as the distance from the transmitter increases.
 The opacity indicates how strong the signal is compared to the maximum power near the transmitter (but not compared to other